Haile Selassie: Attempted coup and era of decolonization

 Selassie contributed Ethiopian troops to the United Nations Operation in the Congo peacekeeping force during the 1960 Congo Crisis, per United Nations Security Council Resolution 143.

 On 13 December 1960, while Selassie was on a state visit to Brazil, the imperial guard staged an unsuccessful coup, briefly proclaiming Selassie's elder son, Asfa Wossen, as emperor.
 The regular army and police forces crushed the coup d'état.
-The coup plotters lacked broad popular support, were denounced by the Ethiopian Orthodox Church, and was unpopular with the military and police.
+The coup plotters lacked broad popular support, were denounced by the Ethiopian Orthodox Church, and were unpopular with the military and police.
 Nonetheless, the effort had support among students and the educated classes.
 The attempt has been characterised as a pivotal moment in Ethiopian history, the point at which Ethiopians "for the first time questioned the power of the king to rule without the people's consent".
 Student populations began to empathise with the peasantry and poor and advocate on their behalf.
 The coup spurred Selassie to accelerate reform, manifested as land grants to military and police officials and political groups.